asigloo/vue-dynamic-forms/docs/README.md

 1. Costly
 2. Time-consuming

-Specially if you need to create a very large form, in which the inputs are similar to each other, and they change frequently to meet rapidly changing business and regulatory requirements.
+Especially if you need to create a very large form, in which the inputs are similar to each other, and they change frequently to meet rapidly changing business and regulatory requirements.

-So, will not be more economical to create the forms dynamically?
+So, wouldn't it be more economical to create the forms dynamically?
 Based on metadata that describes the business object model?

 That's Vue Dynamic Forms.